swaggo/gin-swagger/README.md

 ```

 ## Multiple APIs
-This feature where introduced in swag v1.7.9
+This feature was introduced in swag v1.7.9

 ## Configuration